Feargh/Feargh.github.io/README.md

-# Showcase website for Founders and Coders
+# Showcase website for progress in coding

 ## Purpose of Project
 * To demonstrate proficiency in HTML, CSS and vanilla JavaScript
-* To act as part of my application to Founders and Coders and show:
+* To show:
   * More about myself
   * Why I would like to move into coding
   * What I've learnt so far

 ## History of this project
-This website started it's life in the previous application cycle and has now been adapted for the July 16th deadline.
+This project has had several different looks and will continue to evolve